 Planners across the United States are navigating unprecedented challenges: balancing growing development pressures, public expectations for livability and sustainability, and the need to preserve vital ecosystems.
-One increasingly essential dimension of this work is planning for wildlife habitat connectivity, the unimpeded movement of species and the flow of natural processes that sustain life on Earth.
+One increasingly essential dimension of this work is planning for wildlife habitat connectivity.

-Local governments regulate land use decisions across nearly two-thirds of land in the U.S. and have a key role to play in preserving wildlife habitat connectivity.
+Local governments have land use authority across nearly two-thirds of land in the U.S. and have a key role to play in preserving wildlife habitat connectivity.

 This report serves as a practical guide for planners and partners to incorporate wildlife habitat connectivity into local land use planning.
 It includes: